 - Complex supplements for growing and finishing cattle…

 - Markedly better growth rate and improved feed efficiency compared to conventional programs.

 - More profit opportunity for the beef producer.

 CRF utilizes universities and private research facilities in the beef research program.
 Facilities and research capabilities are evaluated by our Research Managers and the CRF Beef Research Team to determine whom will best assist CRF in meeting the research requirements for each specific project.

 The CRF members have identified four specific areas of beef production & management that would be advantageous to conduct research in…..

-- Cow / Calf research focuses on increasing the pounds of beef weaned per exposed cow.
+- Cow / Calf: Develop programs to increase the pounds of beef weaned per exposed cow.

 - Stocker/Backgrounder: Improve feed efficiency, decrease morbidity & mortality, improve value of feeding non-traditional byproducts, develop early weaning/receiving programs, and develop optimal feeding programs for “All-Natural Beef”.